Byabasaija/re-former/README.md

 ### Getting started

 * Make sure you have installed Rails on your local machine
-* Fork or clone the repository
+* Fork or clone the repository 'https://github.com/Byabasaija/re-former/tree/re-former-feature'
 * Do bundle install
+* Run rails db:migrate
 * Open the rails Server in your terminal
 * Go to localhost:3000/users/new in your browser
 * Create new user and edit them, you can also try to edit a user with an empty field and see what happens